oulib-swc/2018-11-19-ou-dc/index.md

     use a simple database manager called
     <a href="https://www.sqlite.org/">SQLite</a> in our lessons.
   </p>
-<p> There is also a good tool for working with SQLite databases: <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> </p>
+<p> There is a good tool for working with SQLite databases: <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> </p>

   <div class="row">
     <div class="col-md-4">
       <h4 id="sql-windows">Windows</h4>
             <p>
-        SQLite comes pre-installed on macOS.
+        Use DB Browser for SQLite.
       </p>
     </div>
     <div class="col-md-4">